 If you use multiple notebooks of the same type, consider buying different colors or labeling the spines so you can tell them apart easily when you’re grabbing one from your desk or packing your bag for work in the morning.

 Notebooks can help you keep track of physical items as well as notional ones.
 The best notebooks for organization are those that go the extra mile to help you stay focused.

 Use the stick-on pocket included with your MOO Hardcover journal to stash any notes you’ve taken on the fly, along with things like receipts for your business expenses, postage stamps and travel tickets, so you’ll have them handy when you’re ready to file or digitize them.
 You can also use it to keep a business card handy at all times!

 If your journal doesn’t come with a pocket already included, you can create one by attaching a rectangular piece of card or stiff paper to the inside cover on three sides using tape or staples.

 Ready to start your paper productivity journey?
-Browse our beautiful new hardcover and softcover journals.
+Become the ultimate work organizer with notebooks.
+Browse our beautiful Hardcover Notebooks and Softcover Journals.

 Keep in touch